 Motor Activities Training Program (MATP)

-After the eight-week training program is completed, a Challenge Day is offered that meets the needs of every participant and lets the athlete share his/her developed skills with family and friends.
-Participants are awarded based on participation, not place.
+Once the eight-week program is completed, a Challenge Day Celebration is offered.
+Participants are awarded based on participation, not placement.
 Instead of competitions, there are skill stations where athletes are given the opportunity to demonstrate their personal best.

 The purpose of MATP is to help develop and enhance motor skills that are directly related to those used in official Special Olympics sports.
 MATP works with the following seven basic motor skills: